Group health insurance from a current employer

 Medicare Parts A and B are always primary to retiree coverage provided by a former employer or union.
 In effect, your plan becomes supplemental insurance that improves on Medicare — maybe covering some services that Medicare doesn't, or paying some of Medicare's out-of-pocket costs.
 Contact your retiree plan to find out exactly how it fits in with Medicare.
 If the plan provides "creditable" drug coverage — meaning that Medicare considers it at least as good as Part D coverage — you don't need Part D. Your retiree plan's administrators can tell you whether it's creditable or not.

 Federal retiree health benefits

-If you're covered by the federal employee health benefits program, you are not required to join Medicare Part B when you retire.
-But if you later wanted to enroll — perhaps if your plan became too expensive to keep up — you'd then get a late penalty.
+If you're covered by the Federal Employee Health Benefits Program (FEHBP), you are not required to join Medicare Part B when you retire.
+But if you later wanted to enroll — perhaps if your plan became too expensive to keep up — you'd then get permanent late penalties.
 If you keep your plan and join Medicare, then Medicare becomes primary, as explained above, and you can switch to a lower-cost federal health plan for secondary coverage if you want to.
-If your plan provides creditable drug coverage, you don't need Part D. (For more information on FEHP benefits and Medicare, see the Office of Personnel Management's guide to frequently asked questions.)
+Also, Medicare covers some services that FEHBP does not—for example, home health care and some medical equipment and supplies.
+If your plan provides creditable drug coverage, you don't need Part D. (For more information on FEHBP benefits and Medicare, see the Office of Personnel Management's guide to frequently asked questions.)